bnb-chain/bnb-chain.github.io/docs/stake/cli-commands.md

 | DelegatorAddr | Self  delegator address.
 For BC, this address also used to collect fees. |
 | ValidatorAddr | validator  operator’s address, used in governance ops like voting. |
 | SideConsAddr  | block  producer’s address on side chain, i.e. consensus address.
 BC has another  parameter named `PubKey`, here SideConsAddr replaced that for BSC.
 Only  BSC validators need this parameter. |
+| SideVoteAddr  | A bls public key.
+It's used by validators to vote for blocks, so the BSC chain can finalize blocks within two block periods in normal. ｜
 | SideFeeAddr   | fees  are collected in this address on BSC,   Only  BSC validators need this parameter.
 Due to different token units, there are some BNB left as dust when sending block rewards from BNB Smart Chain to Beacon Chain.
 Those BNB will be sent to fee address.|